imagej/imagej.github.io/_pages/develop/improving-the-code.md

 section: Development:Guides
 ---

-{% include info-box content='This guide discusses how to modify an already-existing [plugin](/plugins), and contribute your changes back.
+{% include notice icon="info" content='This guide discusses how to modify an already-existing [plugin](/plugins), and contribute your changes back.
 \* If you are interested in developing a **new** plugin instead, see [Writing plugins](/develop/plugins).
 \* If you have completed a plugin that you would like to **share with the community**, see [Distributing your plugins](/develop/distributing).' %}